 With the amount of tulle that I saw on the moodboard for this month’s issue, I figured it would be not only appropriate but necessary for me to do a tutu DIY!
-While a tutu probably isn’t something you’d wear every day, I think it’s always a good idea to have one on hand just in case you ever get the urge to frolic around in yards of frilly fabric.
+While you might not be the type to wear a tutu every day, I think it’s always a good idea to have one on hand just in case you ever get the urge to frolic around in yards of frilly fabric.
 Or maybe you just want something to wear with your Halloween costume this year.
 Either way, this is a winner.

 - Tulle (and lots of it).
 For my tutu I used 10 yards of 54-inch-wide tulle.
 I think this amount would work best for small/medium-size folks.
 For larger sizes you’ll probably want at least double that amount.
 If you want a longer tutu, use wider pieces of tulle.